Dana Higgins, PMP

 Acting Communications Director, BC’s Office of the Human Rights Commissioner

 Elaine is a national award-winning journalist and international award-winning senior communications professional who harnesses the power of sophisticated brand journalism to deliver innovative campaigns that build corporate reputations, influence core stakeholders, and shape audience behaviour.

-As a media advisor, Elaine specializes in working with forward-thinking organizations managing end-to-end public health, education, employee and digital communications strategy.
+As a communications and media advisor, Elaine specializes in working with forward-thinking organizations managing end-to-end public health, education, employee and digital communications strategy.
 She has a passion for social justice journalism, closing the health equity gap, protecting women’s and LGBTQ rights and is an veteran adventure travel writer and photographer.

 Director, Career Development

 We are currently recruiting for this position, if you are interested in applying please visit the volunteer opportunities page.

 Nicole has more than 15 years’ experience in strategic corporate communications and marketing, including strategic communication planning, organizational communications, media relations, risk and crisis communications, brand management, stakeholder engagement and event planning.
 She started her career in journalism and moved into corporate communications at WorkSafe BC.
 Over the years, she has led the communications function in a range of organizations, including public sector, nonprofit, co-operative and private sector, such as BC Cancer Agency, Streetohome Foundation, Westport Innovations, and most recently, Central 1 Credit Union.
 Nicole has a Bachelor of Journalism from Carleton University, continued her education through the Public Relations program at University of Victoria, and achieved the designation of Accredited Business Communicator through IABC in 2007.
 She’s an active volunteer with IABC and Streetohome Foundation, and provides mentorship to junior communicators looking to grow their skills and experience.

 Communications Manager, Vancouver Convention Centre